homearanya/active-escapes/src/pages/tours/umko-rafting.md

   heading2: 'Half-Day Rafting Trip: R700/pp'
   overview2:
     - Experienced guides, all equipment, private reserve access fees, up-river transfer from meet-point.
-Coffee, snack & light refreshment.  * We do not provide lunch on the half-day, but can do so on special request.
+Coffee, snack and light refreshment.  * We do not provide lunch on the half-day, but can do so on special request.
   table2:
     - pax: 2 Day/ 2N Trip (mid-week)
       price: